Outdoor Skills Overview

 OUTDOOR SKILLS II (Grade 8-9)

-Outdoor Skills II is 5 days long and runs from August 7 - August 11, 2017.
+Outdoor Skills II is 5 days long.

 The goal of Outdoor Skills II (OSII) is to provide a facilitated group wilderness travel experience.
 We want Outdoor Skills II Participants (OSPs) to develop competencies in traveling in Kamp Kiwanis' wilderness areas, including adjacent wild areas at Kamp Kiwanis.
 Participants are involved with a 2 day Elbow River Valley wilderness hike; mountain biking and camp service projects.
 OSPs also spend time participating in some 'in-camp' experiences such as arts and crafts, swimming and canoeing.
 OSII participants can expect to further the skills they learned in Outdoor Skills I.